Also known as:

 Bed wetting, Enuresis, Exploding head syndrome, Incubus attacks, Night terrors, Non-24-hour sleep-wake syndrome, Pavor nocturnes, REM behavior disorder, Sleep eating, Sleep talking, Sleep terrors, Sleep walking, Sleep-related eating disorders, Urination at night

-Parasomnias are common sleep disorders that are characterized by strange or bizarre behavior or experiences during sleep.
-Parasomnias can occur during specific stages of sleep or as you transition between sleeping and waking.
-From childhood on, most people have had one or more parasomnias, including nightmares and night terrors.
+Parasomnias are common sleep disorders.
+They are characterized by strange or bizarre behavior or experiences during sleep.
+Parasomnias can occur during specific stages of sleep or during the transition between sleeping and waking.
+From childhood on, most people have had one or more parasomnias, including nightmares and sleep terrors.

 These are the 4 most common parasomnias: